Timberwolves vs. Suns NBA Playoffs Betting Odds & Prediction

-The Phoenix Suns will host the Minnesota Timberwolves at 10:30p.m.
-ET on Friday night.
-The Suns are listed as 4.0-point favorites and the total is sitting at 207 points, what is the smart play for Game 3 from Phoenix?
+The Phoenix Suns will host the Minnesota Timberwolves from the Footprint Center at 9:30p.m.
+ET on Sunday night.
+The Timberwolves are listed as 2.5-point favorites and the total is sitting at 210.5 points, what is the smart play from Phoenix?
 Keep reading for our Timberwolves vs. Suns prediction.

 Game Matchup & Betting Odds